 The school has a Phonics Subject Leader who takes the lead in modelling, monitoring and assessing the phonics programme.

-In Key Stage 1 – years 1 and 2 – the children are taught reading through the Read, Write Inc programme for which children are placed in homogenous groups.
+In Key Stage 1 – years 1 and 2 – the children are taught reading through the Read, Write Inc programme for which children are placed in groups according to ability.
 In addition, there is time during the day for teachers to reinforce phonics and to hear children read individually.
 There may be one or two groups taking part in additional reading-led activities at this time.
 The emphasis is on individual reading, consolidation of reading skills and phonic reinforcement during this session.